Let’s face it. Quality music, as a popular art form today, is an endangered species.

 But there are those of us out there who still like to experience (and make) great music.

 TuneLeak is a different approach for releasing music.

-It’s like getting to know someone gradually over a meaningful period of time, rather than telling them you love them on the first date.
+It’s just like getting to know someone over a meaningful period of time, rather than their telling you they love you on the very first date.